Ozone and the Wine Industry

 Many wineries have implemented ozone as a part of their barrel-washing practices.
 Standard procedure for barrel washing varies from winery to winery, but it typically includes a high pressure, hot water rinse, followed by a dissolved ozone water treatment.
 The concentration of ozone applied, as well as the contact reaction time in the barrels, depends on the quantity and nature of the contaminant.
 Larger quantities of microbes in contaminated barrels require longer treatments, but smaller doses may be required to handle sensitive materials.
 Typically, a 2.5 ppm ozone concentration for two minutes on healthy barrels, after a hot water flush, is sufficient.
 If the barrel is severely contaminated, a five-minute treatment may be required.

 The biggest threat to winemaking is contamination during the long production process from harvest to tank to barrel to final bottling.
-Clean-in-Place (CIP) involves cleaning and sanitizing pump systems, pipes, tanks, hoses, filters, and bottling lines.
+Clean-in-Place (CIP) involves cleaning and sanitizing pump systems, pipes, tanks, hoses, filters and bottling lines.
 Using ozone in the CIP process saves time as well as costs.
-Dissolved ozone water is circulated through the piping systems and reacts with organic material.
+Dissolved ozone water is circulated through the piping systems and reacts with organic materials.

 Many modern ozone generators have controls built-in which receive signals from ozone sensors connected to the pipes or tanks.
 This allows machinery to be cleaned and sanitized easily and automatically.